Gus O'Donnell: Political views

-O'Donnell supports a liberal immigration policy, saying in 2011 that "When I was at the Treasury I argued for the most open door possible to immigration ...
-I think it's my job to maximise global welfare not national welfare."
+O'Donnell supports a liberal immigration policy, saying in 2011 that "[w]hen I was at the Treasury I argued for the most open door possible to immigration ...
+I think it's my job to maximise global welfare not national welfare".
 He has repeated this view in a milder form in newspaper articles, and thinks that his views about immigration are in the interests of the average British person, notwithstanding some short-term losers.

-In July 2017 he warned that "there was no way Brexit would happen smoothly."
+In July 2017, he warned that "there was no way Brexit would happen smoothly."

 Personal interests

-O'Donnell is a keen sportsman, having played football for the University of Warwick First XI and for Oxford, earning two Blues in 1973/4 and 1974/5.
+O'Donnell is a keen sportsman, having played football for the University of Warwick First XI and for Oxford, earning two Blues in 1973–1974 and 1974–1975.
 While Permanent Secretary at the Treasury he won a football medal at the annual Civil Service Sports Day—the first Permanent Secretary to do so.
 He has played for the Mandarins Cricket Club for many years, the third Cabinet Secretary to do so (the others being Sir Robin Butler and Sir Andrew Turnbull).
 He is a supporter of Manchester United.

+He is a director of the All England Lawn Tennis Club (AELTC), which organises the Wimbledon Championships.
+In November 2025, he supported a change in the law that would make it easier for the AELTC to build on open space in the area.

 In 2010, The Tablet named him as one of Britain's most influential Roman Catholics.

 O'Donnell was formerly a governor of his alma mater, Salesian College, Battersea.

 Honours

 O'Donnell has received several appointments to the Most Honourable Order of the Bath: he was appointed Companion (CB) in the 1994 New Year Honours, Knight Commander (KCB) in the 2005 Birthday Honours and Knight Grand Cross (GCB) in the 2011 Birthday Honours.
-The Parliamentary Public Administration Committee cited the example of at least one of O'Donnell's appointments (his knighthood) to the Order as automatic honours granted due to his position and not for exceptional service, although it is not specified if all of his honours were granted solely due to his position or if some were due to exceptional service.
+The Parliamentary Public Administration Committee cited the example of at least one of O'Donnell's appointments (his knighthood) to the Order as automatic honours granted owing to his position and not for exceptional service, although it is not specified if all of his honours were granted solely due to his position or if some were due to exceptional service.

 In 2014, O'Donnell was elected an honorary fellow of the British Academy.
 In 2016, he was elected a fellow of the Academy of Social Sciences (FAcSS).

+On 23 April 2026, O'Donnell was appointed a Knight Companion of the Order of the Garter by King Charles III.